edwinsyarief/edwinsyarief/README.md

 # Hi, I'm Edwin Syarief 👋

 Senior Full Stack Developer by day, solo game dev by night.
-This GitHub is my playground for open-source Golang projects—focusing on game engines and tools like ECS systems and 2D rendering.
+This GitHub is my playground for open-source Golang projects, focusing on game engines and tools such as ECS systems and 2D rendering.

 ### About Me
 - 📍 Surabaya, Indonesia